Tennessee: Tourism

 The resort city of Gatlinburg borders the Great Smoky Mountains National Park, which is the most visited national park in the United States.

-Tennessee is the 11th-most visited state in the nation, receiving a record of 126 million tourists in 2019.
-Its top tourist attraction is the Great Smoky Mountains National Park, the most visited national park in the U.S., with more than 14 million visitors annually.
+Tennessee is the 11th-most visited state in the nation, receiving a record of 146 million tourists in 2024.
+Its top tourist attraction is the Great Smoky Mountains National Park, the most visited national park in the U.S., with more than 14 million visitors in 2021, although numbers have slightly declined since then.
 The park anchors a large tourism industry based primarily in nearby Gatlinburg and Pigeon Forge, which includes Dollywood, the most visited ticketed attraction in Tennessee.
 Attractions related to Tennessee's musical heritage are spread throughout the state.
 Other top attractions include the Tennessee State Museum and Parthenon in Nashville; the National Civil Rights Museum and Graceland in Memphis; Lookout Mountain, the Chattanooga Choo-Choo Hotel, Ruby Falls, and the Tennessee Aquarium in Chattanooga; the American Museum of Science and Energy in Oak Ridge, the Bristol Motor Speedway, Jack Daniel's Distillery in Lynchburg, and the Hiwassee and Ocoee rivers in Polk County.

 The National Park Service preserves four Civil War battlefields in Tennessee: Chickamauga and Chattanooga National Military Park, Stones River National Battlefield, Shiloh National Military Park, and Fort Donelson National Battlefield.
 The NPS also operates Big South Fork National River and Recreation Area, Cumberland Gap National Historical Park, Overmountain Victory National Historic Trail, Trail of Tears National Historic Trail, Andrew Johnson National Historic Site, and the Manhattan Project National Historical Park.
 Tennessee is home to eight National Scenic Byways, including the Natchez Trace Parkway, the East Tennessee Crossing Byway, the Great River Road, the Norris Freeway, Cumberland National Scenic Byway, Sequatchie Valley Scenic Byway, The Trace, and the Cherohala Skyway.
-Tennessee maintains 56 state parks, covering 132,000 acre.
+Tennessee maintains 65 state parks, covering 132,000 acre.
 Many reservoirs created by TVA dams have also generated water-based tourist attractions.